RBL Bank

-RBL Bank, formerly known as Ratnakar Bank Limited, is an Indian private sector bank founded in 1943 and headquartered in Mumbai.
+RBL Bank (formerly known as Ratnakar Bank Limited). is an Indian private sector bank founded in 1943 and headquartered in Mumbai.
 It offers services across five verticals: corporate banking, commercial banking, branch banking and retail liabilities, retail assets, and treasury and financial markets operations.

+In June 2026, Emirates NBD acquired a 60% stake in the bank.

 History

 On 6 August 1943, Ratnakar Bank was founded as a regional bank in Maharashtra with two branches in Kolhapur and Sangli by Babgonda Bhujgonda Patil from Sangli and Gangappa Siddappa Chougule from Kolhapur.
 It mainly served small and medium enterprises (SMEs) and business merchants in the Kolhapur-Sangli belt.
 The bank was incorporated in Kolhapur district on 14 June 1943 as Ratnakar Bank Limited.
 In 1959, the bank was categorized as a scheduled commercial bank as per the Reserve Bank of India Act, 1934.
 During this decade, it was referred to as an NH4 Bank.
 In 1970, it received a banking license from the Reserve Bank of India (RBI).

-In July 2010, Vishwavir Ahuja became managing director and Chief executive officer of the bank.

 In 2013, Ratnakar Bank acquired Royal Bank of Scotland's business banking, mortgage, and credit cards business divisions in India.

 In August 2014, the name of the bank was changed to RBL Bank Limited.